-If you have a medical condition that requires a specific macro- and micronutrient intake, it’s best to work with a qualified healthcare provider who can offer dietary advice.
+If you have a health condition that requires a specific macro- and micronutrient intake, it’s best to work with a qualified healthcare professional who can offer dietary advice.

 People with kidney disease may have to restrict sodium, as well as potassium, phosphorus, and protein, depending on the severity of the disease.

 This can get quite complicated, so it can be helpful to get advice from a healthcare professional or registered dietitian.
 They can help you choose a meal delivery service that meets your specific needs.

 Additionally, it’s important to consider whether you’d like to have meals that require no preparation, or if you’d rather sign up for a meal kit delivery service that requires some light cooking.